 You’re beginning college at a time of great change.
 Just over fifty years ago, in 1963, I was a 12-year-old math nerd and in my first year of high school in Birmingham, Alabama.
 That May, while I was solving math problems in church, I heard a man speak about the Civil Rights movement that was dividing our town, and our country.
 If the children march, Dr. King said, the country will see that all they want is dignity and opportunity – and the chance to receive the very best education.
 After all, where would America be without an educated citizenry?
 I marched peacefully, alongside dozens of other children – and we were all thrown in jail.

 After several days, Dr. King led our parents on a march to the jailhouse for an evening vigil of song and prayer for all the children.
 I remember looking out the windows of the jail at our parents and hearing Dr. King say, “What you do this day will have an impact on generations as yet unborn.”

 I could never have imagined, at age 12, that one day I would have an opportunity to welcome this very special group of university students from all over the world.
 When I think about the Civil Rights Movement, I also think about BreakingGround, a UMBC initiative focused on social change, and our Shriver Center, which is focused on community engagement and service learning.
+UMBC is committed to preparing leaders who will help the nation reduce inequality.
+For example, you will find more than 150 courses and projects focused on the challenges of Baltimore.
+I encourage you to get involved, whether through the Shriver Center, the BreakingGround Initiative, or any of a number of other opportunities.
 Through those initiatives, and in other ways, you have the opportunity to make a difference in the world – supporting a child, helping a senior citizen, reaching out to others in need, and creating lasting change in your community.